major macro economic indicators

 - the Australian dollar (AUD) is now also part of the Continuous Linked Settlement System (CLS), an interbank transfer system for processing foreign exchange transactions simultaneously.

-Parties are encouraged to negotiate and take “genuine steps” to settle commercial disputes prior to commencing certain proceedings in the Federal Court and Federal Circuit Court.
+Parties are encouraged to negotiate and take “genuine steps” to settle commercial disputes prior to commencing proceedings.
+Parties in the Federal Court and Federal Circuit Court must file a “genuine steps” statement.
 Examples of such steps include settlement negotiations and informal settlement conferences with the other party.

 If the amicable phase fails, proceedings will commence.
 The New South Wales (NSW) Supreme Court has a special list for commercial disputes, where it will proactively manage them to ensure an efficient resolution.
 Similar lists also operate for commercial disputes in the Supreme Courts of Victoria (Vic), Western Australia (WA) and Queensland (Qld).